waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Super Nerd (ID 4, sprite MTMOONB2F_ROCKET2) at (Mt Moon B2F, 30,12) - UNDEFEATED / CURRENTLY UNREACHABLE.
 Dialogue ("If you find a fossil, give it to me and scram!") was a pre-battle taunt.
 May or may not be relevant now that a fossil is obtained.
 *   Rocket Grunt (ID 5, sprite MTMOONB2F_ROCKET3) at (Mt Moon B2F, 30,18) - Non-battling / Dialogue Loop.
 Bypassed.
 ## Route 4 (Before Mt.
 Moon) Trainers
 *   Cool Trainer F (ID 1, sprite ROUTE4_COOLTRAINER_F1) on Route 4 (Before Mt.
-Moon) - Confirmed non-battling or already defeated after multiple failed interaction attempts.
-No longer a target.
+Moon) - Conclusively determined to be non-battling or already defeated.
+Numerous interaction attempts (turns 8841-8859) failed due to her constant movement and non-responsiveness.
+No longer a target for battle.

 # Navigation Rules & Insights
 *   NPCs on `navigable: false` tiles are impassable physical obstacles, even if defeated or non-battling.
 Their tile will remain `navigable: false` in map memory.